-2.16 HKSCC has established its own conflicts of interest policy, which is addressed in HKSCC's Articles of Association that the directors should avoid conflicts of interest and fully disclose any interest in contracts or potential contracts with HKEx or HKSCC, and shall abstain from discussion and voting if there is an actual or potential conflict of interest in accordance with the guideline on conduct contained in the Director's Handbook issued to them.
-The Director's Handbook is publicly available on the HKEx website.
-Additionally, all employees and directors who are HKEx employees must comply with HKEx's Conflict of Interest Policy which is set out in the Code of Conduct, contained in HKEx's Human Resources Manual.
-HKEx employees must avoid conflict of interests, whether direct or indirect, or whether actual or potential, which may compromise their integrity and put the HKEx's interests and reputation at stake.
+2.16 HKSCC has implemented procedures to deal with conflicts of interest.
+Directors and committee members of HKEX and its subsidiaries including HKSCC should avoid conflicts of interest and fully disclose any interest in transactions, arrangements, contracts or potential contracts with any company within HKEX Group and shall abstain from discussion and voting if there is an actual or potential conflict of interest in accordance with the guideline on conduct contained in the Director's Handbook issued to them.
+The Director's Handbook is publicly available on the HKEX website.
+Additionally, all employees and directors who are HKEX employees must comply with HKEX's Conflict of Interest Policy which is set out in the Code of Conduct, contained in HKEX's Human Resources Manual.
+HKEX employees must avoid conflict of interests, whether direct or indirect, or whether actual or potential, which may compromise their integrity and put the HKEX's interests and reputation at stake.